dorinandreidragan/d2hub/docs/articles/md-to-pdf-with-eisvogel.md

 ## skip the setup, get the style

 Don’t waste time wrangling LaTeX or chasing down Pandoc dependencies.
 You want a beautiful PDF, not a weekend lost to package errors.
 Use the official Docker image.
 No installs.
 No drama.
 Just results.
 Full instructions and advanced options?
-[Check the Eisvogel repo.](https://github.com/Wandmalfarbe/pandoc-latex-template)
+[Check the git repo.](https://github.com/Wandmalfarbe/pandoc-latex-template)

 ## docker does the heavy lifting